Day 1 - 13 November 2019

 - The next generation of collaborative robotics

-Fireside Chat: Building Relationships and Pushing Boundaries for the IIoT
+Fireside Chat: Pushing Boundaries on the ‘Smart Job Site’

-- More than ever, AI algorithms play a key role in the IIoT, how will this develop into deeper, insightful automation for industries?
+- More than ever, data streams are playing a key role – how will this develop into actionable insights for construction?

 Using Fog Computing to secure the Cloud and Industrial IoT